-We define '(strictly) more update expressive' and 'incomparable in update expressivity' as usual.
+as usual.
 We also extend the usage of 'update expressive' to the logics for the languages that we compare.
 Instead of 'update equivalent' we may use 'equivalent' if the context is clear.
 If updates X and Y are update equivalent, then $[X]\varphi \leftrightarrow [Y]\varphi$ is valid.
-This may not hold in the other direction!
+In the other direction, this is not always the case!
 In Section 7 we give a counterexample.